rpgwaiter/basedradio/README.md

 ### Infinite VGM Playlist

-This is a total rewrite of the site and infrastructure, very much a work-in-progress.
+> [!IMPORTANT]
+> This code is mostly abandoned in favor of the [rust wasm version](https://github.com/rpgwaiter/basedradio-rs)

+HTML+JS version of basedradio hosted at https://old.based.radio.

 ### TODO: